-For example, if an apprentice incurs costs every 3 months, the apprentice's award would be disbursed in 3 payments-one every three months up to the maximum of \$2500.
+For example, if an apprentice incurs costs every three months, the apprentice's award would be disbursed in three payments-one every three months up to the maximum of \$4466.
+The apprentice must complete the required hours in addition to any related supplemental instruction before subsequent payments can be made.